Skip to main content

 Implementation Reference

-• The handler function implementing the 'check_auth_status' tool.
-It retrieves an authenticated Bluesky client and returns the authentication status as a string.
+• The handler function for the 'check_auth_status' tool.
+It attempts to retrieve an authenticated Bluesky client and returns the authentication status.

 @mcp.tool() def check_auth_status(ctx: Context) -> str: """Check if the current session is authenticated.
 Authentication happens automatically using environment variables: - BLUESKY_IDENTIFIER: Required - your Bluesky handle - BLUESKY_APP_PASSWORD: Required - your app password - BLUESKY_SERVICE_URL: Optional - defaults to https://bsky.social Returns: Authentication status """ try: bluesky_client = get_authenticated_client(ctx) return f"Authenticated to {bluesky_client._base_url}" except ValueError as e: return f"Not authenticated: {str(e)}"